Openreach implemented its national stop-sell of Wholesale Line Rental (WLR) on 5 September.

 Key dates for Openreach’s WLR and PSTN switch-off

-From 5 September 2023 – no new WLR line orders will be accepted
+On 5 September 2023 – Openreach stopped accepting new WLR line orders*

 * Openreach has rules which permit some WLR orders in niche instances.